2021 - Minella Times

 Most of the horses who competed in the 2023 National are still in training.
 CAREFULLY SELECTED last raced in May 2023 but I am not certain whether he has been retired or not

 CAPE GENTLEMAN (IRE) (2016) ch g - Champs Elysees - Hawaiian Heart (IRE) (Galileo (IRE)) - Won 2 hurdes and 2 chases between 2020 & 2023.
 Won on the flat in France and after he moved to Ireland he won the Irish Cesarewitch in October 2020.
-He followed that with a win in his first first hurdle at Punchestown and also picd up the Grade 2 Dovecote HUrdle at Kempton on his third start over tiber.
-He won his first two starts over fences and also won again i the flat in August 22.
-He was sold in deceber 2022 to Americam owners and the pab was to run in the National and then send him over to the USA to race/ Sadly in the National he injured a tendon approaching the fourteenth fence and he was pulled up.
-He needed treatnebt at the Liverpool equinehosital and it was vonorf=red that the injury would end his career so he went to the US to enjoy a hopefully long retirment
+He followed that with a win in his first first hurdle at Punchestown and also picked up the Grade 2 Dovecote Hurdle at Kempton on his third start over timber.
+He won his first two starts over fences and also won again on the flat in August 22.
+He was sold in December 2022 to Americam owners and the plan was to run in the National and then send him over to the USA to race.
+Sadly in the National he injured a tendon approaching the fourteenth fence and he was pulled up.
+He needed treatment at the Liverpool equine hosital and it was announced that the injury would end his career so he went to the US to enjoy what will hopefully be a long retirment

 DARASSO (2013) br g - Konig Turf (GER) - Nassara (FR) (Assessor (IRE)) - Won 7 hurdles and 5 chases between 2017 & 2023.
-Was a useful hurdler in France wommomh ywo losted hurdles at Aiteuil in the autumn of 2017.
-He then won tywo hases at Compiegne.
-He moved to Ireland at the end o f2018 where he was a very useful hurdler winning a Grade 3 at Gowran Park and a Grade 2 a Navan.
-He continued to be campaigned in the tp staying chaes over the next few years and finished second in the Halway Plate in 2022 ns thr in the erry National at LIstowle the following month.
-100-1 seemed a ludicrously long price for this one when he lined p at Aingtree and he did not get veyr far ion the chaso of the first two fences he was knocked out at the second fence.
+Was a useful hurdler in France winning two listed hurdles at Auteuil in the autumn of 2017.
+He then won two chases at Compiegne.
+He moved to Ireland at the end of 2018 where he was a very useful hurdler winning a Grade 3 at Gowran Park and a Grade 2 at Navan.
+He continued to be campaigned in the top staying chases over the next few years, finished second in the Galway Plate in 2022 and then won the Kerry National at Listowel the following month.
+100-1 seemed a ludicrously long price for this one when he lined up at Aintree and he did not get very far as in the chaos of the first two fences he was knocked out at the second fence.
 That was it.
-He is now twelve years old and has not run since so I have assumed he was retired.
+He is now twelve years old and has not run since so I have assumed he has been retired.

-HILL SIXTEEN - Court Cave (IRE) (2013) - Chasers Chic (Karinga Bay) - Won 2 chases and 2 hurdles between 2018 and 2023.
-Won his sole Irish oiint before mocving to the UK He was was never out of the first four in his novice hrdla campaign which yeilded one win at Carlisle in February 2019.
-He wononce during his novice chase camoaign and was moved frm sUe Smith to Nigel Twiston Davies.
-Remarkablu he won his first start for new connections at Ffos Las by a stafggering furty six lengths and he won a huerld at Newbury seven days later.
-Then he pulled up three times on the trot and after the thrid one a breathing orbl wa identified so he had a wind operation and then was sold and for the rest if his acareer he wa with Sandy Thomson.
-On his second start he nearly cought Snow leopardess on t line in the Becher Chase.
+HILL SIXTEEN (2013) - Court Cave (IRE) - Chasers Chic (Karinga Bay) - Won 2 chases and 2 hurdles between 2018 and 2023.
+Won his sole Irish point before moving to the UK.
+He was was never out of the first four in his novice hurdle campaign which yielded one win at Carlisle in February 2019.
+He won once during his novice chase campaign and was moved frm Sue Smith to Nigel Twiston Davies.
+Remarkably he won his first start for new connections at Ffos Las by a staggering fourty six lengths and he won a hurdle at Newbury seven days later.
+Then he pulled up three times on the trot and after the third one a breathing problem was identified so he had a wind operation and then was sold and for the rest if his career he was with Sandy Thomson.
+On his second start he nearly caught Snow Leopardess on the line in the Becher Chase.
 The lovely grey mare held on by a nose.
-This was probably his finset pmomenr He pulled up on the Welsh National unseated whe struggling in the Scotish National and on his next tri to Aintree he could not get closer than seventh in a big field .
-He needed a further wind op and after a prep race at Kelso where he finished tailed off last (he lost a shoe) he lied up at Aintree an outsdier at odds of 80-1.
+This was probably his finest performance.
+He pulled up in the Welsh National, unseated when struggling in the Scottish National and on his next trip to Aintree he could not get closer than seventh in a big field .
+He needed a further wind op and after a prep race at Kelso where he finished tailed off last (he lost a shoe).
+He lined up in the National an outsdier at odds of 80-1.
 He appeared to get anxious when the race was delayed and was the last horse out of the paddock.
-He hit the first fence broke his neck in the fal l and dies instantly.
+He hit the first fence broke his neck in the fall and died instantly.

 RECITE A PRAYER (IRE) (2015) b g - Recital (FR) - Old Madam (IRE) (Old Vic) - Won 3 chases between 2021 & 2023.
-Won a poot and managed three wins oin minor companybut he did run well n defeat notyably finishing second at the punchswton Fetival in 2022, runner up in te Kerry National later that year and third in the Cork National.
-He never fott in tot eh becher Chase finishing a distant twelfth and was amongst the backmarkers inthe Paddy POwer Chase.
-The National was to be his exts start and he was an 80-1 outside based upon those last twostarts.
-He didn't get very far, he jumerd the fece all right but another horse next to him sprawed o landing and his rider was knocked out of the sadle.
-UNfortunately he sustained an injury whist running loose and fractured an eye socket which required an iperaton at the Liverporr Equine Hospital.
-To date he has not been seen out again and assume that he has earnt his retirment
+Won a point and managed three wins in minor company but he did run well in defeat notably finishing second at the Punchestown Festival in 2022, runner up in the Kerry National later that year and third in the Cork National.
+He never featured in the Becher Chase finishing a distant twelfth and was amongst the backmarkers in the Paddy Power Chase at Leopardstown.
+The National was to be his next start and he was an 80-1 outsider based upon those last two starts.
+He didn't get very far, he jumped the fence all right but another horse next to him sprawled on landing and his rider was knocked out of the saddle.
+Uufortunately he sustained an injury whilst running loose and fractured an eye socket which required an operaton at the Liverpool Equine Hospital.
+To date he has not been seen out again and I assume that he has earnt his retirement.

-THE BIG DOG (IRE) (2013) b g - Mahler - Saddlers Leader (IRE) (Saddlers Hall (IRE)) - Won NHF, hurdle and 3 cases between 2017 & 2023.
-Very lihghtly raced won the Punchestown Grand National Trialin 2021 his first success after five chases.
-He only ran three ties in his second season and showed very little puling up on his first visit to the UK u the Welsh National.
-The olwin year ge hir a very rich vein of frm qininng the Munster National at Limerick and the Troytown Chas at Navan before finishing third in a seocns attemt tt te Welsh National He fell when leading two out on his next start when upped inclass against Holc CUp wnner Galpopin du Chams in the Irish Gold Cup.
-Then came Aintree he was prominent on the second cirtui took second place at Valentines nd was still in cntentionuntil he weakened to finish fifth oly eitght and three quarter lebgths benind the winenr.
-That was his swn song as sadly in September 2023 he dies from colic.
+THE BIG DOG (IRE) (2013) b g - Mahler - Saddlers Leader (IRE) (Saddlers Hall (IRE)) - Won NHF, hurdle and 3 chases between 2017 & 2023.
+Very lightly raced but he won the Punchestown Grand National Trial in 2021 his first success after five chases.
+He only ran three times in his second season and showed very little pulling up on his first visit to the UK, the Welsh National.
+The following year he hit a very rich vein of form winning the Munster National at Limerick and the Troytown Chase at Navan before finishing third in a second attempt at the Welsh National.
+He fell when leading two out on his next start when upped in class against Gold Cup winner Galopin du Champs in the Irish Gold Cup.
+Then came Aintree.
+He was prominent on the second circuit, took second place at Valentines and was still in contention until he weakened to finish fifth only eitght and three quarter lengths behind the winner.
+That proved to be his sawn song as sadly in September 2023 he died from colic.